liefkeannabelle/task_tackler_frontend/process_docs/planning/full_frontend_planning.md

 - Authentication
 - Task bank visible
 - Got deleteList working
+- Make lists only visible when you are the owner

 Right now:
-- Need to make lists only visible when you are the owner
 - Remove need to give username for delete (prob same process as for add)
+- Remove task statuses on lists